 - Bittersweet Ending: The boys don't get any money or recognition for their heroics (since it has to remain top-secret), and fail to score (as usual), but at least they get their TV back.

 - Black and Grey Morality: On one side, you have Dallas and Muddy, two feuding arms dealers that are trying to secure a deadly biological weapon.
-On the other is the ATF led by Agent Fleming, who will do everything they can to prevent said weapon from falling into the wrong hands, even if they have to unlawfully arrest, beat, and cavity-search everyone they suspect of being in the same room as it.
+On the other is the ATF, led by Agent Flemming, who will do everything they can to prevent said weapon from falling into the wrong hands, even if they have to unlawfully arrest, beat and cavity-search everyone they suspect of being in the same room as it.
 And in the middle are Beavis and Butt-Head, who are just as amoral and Lethally Stupid as ever, causing all kinds of destruction wherever they go as they put the whole country in danger without ever having a clue.